handsontable/handsontable/wrappers/vue/README.md

 ## License key

-If you use Handsontable for Vue in a project that supports your commercial activity, then you must purchase the license key at [handsontable.com](https://handsontable.com/pricing).
+If you use Handsontable in a project that supports your commercial activity, then you must purchase the license key at [handsontable.com](https://handsontable.com/pricing).

 If you use the free for non-commercial license of Handsontable, then pass the phrase `'non-commercial-and-evaluation'`, as described in [this documentation](https://handsontable.com/docs/license-key/).